 Livestock fencing has two main purposes: to keep your animals safely contained, and to prevent predators from getting in and eating them.
 But there’s not a one-size-fits-all solution.
-The correct fence depends on what type of critters you aim to contain.
+The correct fence depends on what type of animals you aim to contain.

-No matter what type of livestock you’re raising, make sure your posts are big enough, and that corner posts are set deeply into the ground, especially if your soil is soft.
+No matter what type of livestock you’re raising, make sure your posts are big enough, and that corner fence posts are set deeply into the ground, especially if your soil is soft.
 And don’t forget the gates—since horses and livestock occasionally need to be moved or corralled into different areas, they’ll need a way to get in and out.

 These crafty guys and gals are escape artists.
 If you don’t want to get your cardio exercise by chasing goats, you’ll need to space your posts closely together and use special material, such as goat net wire fencing.